sachinchitta/urdf2/urdf.md

 ### Suggested solution

-The suggested solution is to borrow heavily from the following sources:
+The suggested solution is to borrow heavily from the following sources to create a URDF format coupled with a new __WORLD__ format to specify both the robot and the state of the world (including the robots in it).

 1. SDF
 1. MoveIt! config
 1. ROS-Control config

-to create a URDF format coupled with a new __WORLD__ format to specify both the robot and the state of the world (including the robots in it).

 Issue|Suggested Solution|Source(s)|Notes|
 -----|-----|-----|---|